Quantile Spectral Beta: A Tale of Tail Risks, Investment Horizons, and Asset Prices: Measuring the Tail Risks across Horizons: A Quantile Spectral Beta

-Since we can decompose cross-covariance between two returns into covariances at each frequency, we can disentangle the dependence at short- and long-term components.
-Then, beta for an asset $i$ and factor $m$ can be decomposed to $\beta_{i}(\omega)$ at a given frequency using spectral decomposition as
+This representation of covariation allows us to decompose the covariance and variance into frequency components and disentangle the short-term dependence from the long-term dependence.
+Using a similar approach, \cite{bandi2017horizon} estimate the price of risk for different investment horizons and show that investors possess heterogeneous preferences over various economic cycles instead of looking only at averaged quantities over the whole frequency spectrum.

-where $w(\omega) = \frac{S_{m}(\omega)}{\int_{-\pi}^{\pi} S_{m}(\omega) d\omega}$ represent weights.
-The decomposition is important step since it provides decomposition of classical beta into the weighted frequency-specific betas.
-Using similar approach, \cite{bandi2017horizon} estimate price of risk for different investment horizons and show that investors posses heterogeneous preferences over various economic cycles instead of looking only on averaged quantities over the whole frequency spectrum.
+To uncover more general dependence structures, we propose to study the Fourier transform of the covariance of indicator functions $\gamma_k^{m,r}(\tau_m,\tau_r)$ instead.
+In this way, one can quantify the horizon-specific risk premium across the joint distribution.
+To define the new beta representation that will allow us to characterize such general risks, we use the so-called quantile cross-spectral densities introduced by \cite{barunik2019quantile} as a generalization of quantile spectral densities of~\cite{DetteEtAl2015}.